AydenHex/Stalkator/README.md

 You can connect multiples account with one server in order to have a more accurate scrapping (when it comes to followers and following since you can't view them all at once)

-**!
-Warning !
-The targeted account must be accessible from the one you're connected to**
+**The targeted account must be accessible from the one you're connected to !**

 For now it only:
 * Scrape instagram followers and following